locked/netflow/README.md

 netflow
 =======

-Very simple network flow aggregator.
+Very simple network flow aggregator & visualization tool.
 Run a probe on each of your network and visualize TCP and/or UDP flows :)

 ![Alt text](/netflow.png "screen")